Learn the 4 steps to creating a content marketing plan, with our content planning template and the RACE Framework

 - Step 1 Review current use of content marketing.
-This is a classic SWOT analysis where we have given examples of problems with content marketing programmes that are often forgotten.
+This is a classic SWOT analysis where we have given examples of problems with content marketing programs that are often forgotten.

-- Step 3 Content Gap analysis This uses a new visualisation of the Content Marketing Matrix that you may have seen before developed by Dan Bosomworth of First 10 and Smart Insights.
+- Step 3 Content Gap analysis This uses a new visualization of the Content Marketing Matrix that you may have seen before developed by Dan Bosomworth of First 10 and Smart Insights.

 - Step 4.
 Create a content plan timeline.
-This example template links different content assets with content distribution or promotion options (look out for a new Content Distribution Matrix infographic we’re publishing soon to prioritise these).
-I was keen to show the options for repurposing content assets during a campaign since often opportunities are missed where there is one central asset in a campaign such as a whitepaper, but it is not repurposed to give the campaign more momentum.
+Don't forget the options for repurposing content assets during a campaign since often opportunities are missed where there is one central asset in a campaign such as a whitepaper, but it is not repurposed to give the campaign more momentum.

 These 4 steps take you through the brief process of creating a content marketing plan.
 Join Smart Insights as an Individual or Business Member for access to the full Learning Path, including modules such as 'A planned approach to content marketing'.

 Learn how to define an effective content marketing process for your business and market Learn More

 Use the RACE Framework to hone your content planning